 WHAT IS LEAD POISONING?

-Lead can produce adverse effects on virtually every system in the body; kidneys, nervous system, reproductive system, and cause high blood pressure.
-Very high blood lead levels can cause seizures, coma, and death.
+Lead can produce adverse effects on virtually every system in the body, kidneys, nervous system and reproductive system, and cause high blood pressure.
+Very high blood lead levels can cause seizures, coma and death.

 - Children 6 years old and under are most at risk, because their bodies are growing quickly.

 - Children from all social and economic strata can be affected.

 - Children living in older, poorly maintained homes or older, improperly renovated or remodeled homes have an increased risk.

 - Children regularly exposed to lead and have a diet low in calcium and iron have an increased risk.

 - Hearing loss

 HOW DO I KNOW IF MY CHILD HAS LEAD POISONING?